abbreviatedman/spellbound/data/quotes.md

 188
 00:09:41,193 --> 00:09:43,159
-but the truth is, I just...
+but the truth is, I just…

 189
 00:09:43,198 --> 00:09:46,196